jataware/COVID-19_Projections/compartmentalized_model/README.md

 ## TODOS
 - Ensure one step ensures one day.
 - Pass in model parameters and populations using JSONs.
+- See if `InteractiveDynamics` could work.
 - Document more important info about the Julia language.
-- Append a date column to each entry.
-- See if a GUI could work.
+- Append a date column to each entry. **(WE COULD REGISTER THIS IN DOJO)** If a start date is given, we could iterate through days for each entry.
+Additionally, if country name is passed in, we could also append that.
+Then, each compartment could work as a Dojo feature

 ## The Model

 [The paper](https://www.sciencedirect.com/science/article/pii/S0960077921000424)
 being used.

-The model maintains the same total population (within an epsilon of 1).
-The error of one person per cell is due to the display showing the floored integer version (so the 'error' is in the printing of the cell itself and should not carry over).

 ### Installing
 Run `./build.jl OUTPUT_DIR` to build the project.
 To then execute, run `OUTPUT_DIR/bin/COVID19Projections`.
-Note that compilation takes about ten minutes.
+Note that compilation takes about ten minutes (this was before adding `InteractiveDynamics`).
 If that's too slow for you, you can load the project directly into the REPL and run `julia_main` from `COVID19Projections`.

 ### Notes on my implementation
-- The way I'm referencing the parameters and compartments is flimsy because it relies on the positional arguments
+- **The way I'm referencing the parameters and compartments is flimsy** **because it relies on the positional arguments**
-- Each entry in the CSV might have an error
+- The model maintains the same total population (within an epsilon of 1).
+The error of one person per cell is due to the display showing the floored integer version (so the 'error' is in the printing of the cell itself and should not carry over).

 ### Misc.
 - [Debug Equations Help](https://discourse.julialang.org/t/psa-how-to-help-yourself-debug-differential-equation-solving-issues/62489)